 In traditional litigation, there are procedures and time frames imposed by the Court and Court Rules relative to evidence and discovery must be followed.
 Conversely, mediation is a more flexible process, empowering the parties to control the negotiations and settlement, and to use stipulations for items such as the value of the marital home.

-While not required, it is encouraged that an attorney accompany a client to mediation.
+While not required, it is encouraged that an attorney accompany a client as a divorce mediator.
 This is a discussion that will be undertaken with each individual client, based on the facts and circumstances of their particular matter.
-At Lawrence Law, we are familiar with the mediation process.
-All of our attorneys are experienced in the mediation process and can advise a client during the mediation process.
+At Lawrence Law, we are familiar with the this process.
+All of our attorneys are experienced divorce mediators and can advise a client during the mediation process.
 Since the mediator cannot give the parties legal advice, having an attorney accompany a client during the sessions is prudent.

 Is mediation effective?

 Mediation can work for a vast majority of clients.
 This is because it enables clients to make decisions and fashion solutions outside of what a Court would be able to do for the parties in a traditional litigation situation.
 At Lawrence Law, we have successful resolved many cases via mediation, whether via a court-ordered or private process.

 It may take one session if the matter does not involve complex issues.
 An agreement may usually be negotiated and fashioned in 2-3 sessions.
 Sessions usually last two to three hours, but the parties may choose to expand those sessions.